-Interns will travel to the location of a crime scene to recreate an accurate portrayal of the incident that can be used in the upcoming trial.
+Interns will work directly a former FBI crime scene analyst and reaction expert to create an accurate portrayal of the incident that can be used in the upcoming trial.
 Interns will also interview witnesses and work to gather evidence to further their client's case.

 Interns will develop recommendations for trial strategy based on empirical research that is completed with the help of a trial consultant.

 Students will work with trial consultants to create an effective jury selection strategy for trial.
-Interns will provide to the client with the most effective jury selection questions permitted in the District of Columbia and Maryland.
+Interns will provide to the client with the most effective jury selection questions permitted for this case.

-In Case 2, students will work with Congressional officials on Capitol Hill to advocate for enforcement of gender disparity and discrimination laws.
+Students will work with Congressional officials on Capitol Hill to advocate for enforcement of the Justice Against Sponsors of Terrorism Act of 2016

 Your Role As An Intern